Obaida-Albaroudi/Sprint-Challenge-Form-Management/README.md

 - [ ] What are the required parts of class components?

+     -> Declare your class, and extend the React.Component Base class.
+     -> Constructor and add state.
+     -> Render Reutrn

 - [ ] Name at least three lifecycle methods?

+    1- componentDidMount
+    2- componentDidUpdate
+    3- componentWillUnmount

 - [ ] Why are forms used so often in web applications and software?

+    -> They are used because they are a great way in collecting data to be stoed in a Data base.

 - [ ] What advantages are there by using a forms library like Formik?

+    -> Formik is a helper library that is recognized as one of the best form-management utilities currently available.
+Formik abstracts away some of the more complex situations we might come across, such as:

+        Nested form data and/or arrays
+        Wiring up state
+        Validation
+        Error messages

 - [ ] Why do we write tests for our apps?

+       -> Automated testing minimizes the risk of bugs finding their way into production code.

 ## Project Set Up